subodhss23/udemy_replica/README.md

 # udemy_replica

-In this project I have tried to replicate functionality of Udemy.
+In this project I have tried to replicate frontend of Udemy.